Case Study Competition

 Teams should be comprised of no more than four (4) currently enrolled undergraduate students.
 A total of eight (8) teams can be accommodated and are selected on a “first come, first served” basis.

 The case study and guidelines will be sent to each team’s advisor one week prior to the conference.
-All oral presentations will be given starting at 7:30am ET on Thursday, November 15, 2018 at the USC Alumni Center, unless otherwise noted.
+All oral presentations will be given starting at 7:30am ET on Thursday, November 21, 2019 at the Columbia Convention Center, unless otherwise noted.

 Each team’s presentation should be no longer than 15 minutes in length and will be followed by approximately five (5) minutes of questions from the judges.
 The use of PowerPoint or other presentation technology is permitted and encouraged.